-Speaking of leaving the facility, many inpatient drug and alcohol rehabilitation facilities have discharge plans in place to help patients adjust to their new sober life gradually.
-For some, this means an intensive outpatient program that includes multiple hours of therapy and counseling for three to four days a week following release from the inpatient facility.
+Speaking of leaving the facility, many inpatient drug and alcohol rehabilitation facilities have discharge plans in place to help patients adjust to their new, sober life gradually.
+For some, this means an intensive outpatient program of therapy and counseling for three to four days a week following release from the inpatient facility.

 Treatment can go a number of ways, but it is important to look at what a specific patient needs to help them overcome their substance use disorder.
 Overall, if you have noticed that you or a loved one may have a problem with some sort of substance, including alcohol, it may be best to search for professional help.

 If you are looking for an Indiana treatment center to help with a drug or alcohol problem, there are many dedicated rehabilitation facilities across the country that can help.
 Good treatment centers will utilize detoxification, inpatient, and outpatient therapy to provide patients with all the tools that they need to overcome their substance use disorder and commit to long-term sobriety.
 Detox will be used to help patients overcome their withdrawal symptoms so they can focus their attention on the behavioral therapy sessions characteristic of inpatient and outpatient treatment.

 Landmark Recovery is dedicated to helping as many people as possible.
 Landmark’s goal is to help one million families over the next 100 years.
 Landmark’s professional staff has the tools and knowledge required to help patients safely detox and learn from the behavioral therapies during inpatient and outpatient treatments.
 While Quaaludes may not be a common drug in the country anymore, there are many deadly substances that people still suffer from including opioids and alcohol.
 If you or a loved one is dealing with some sort of substance use disorder, call 888-448-0302 to speak to a recovery specialist, or visit our locations page to find the nearest addiction treatment center.